apostrophecms/sanitize-html/README.md

 #### Escape the disallowed tag, including all its attributes.

-By default, disallowed attributes are stripped from escaped tags.
-You can set `preserveEscapedAttributes` to `true` to keep them as-is.
-Note that is intended mainly for development or trusted workflows, and may preserve dangerous attributes as escaped text.
+By default, attributes are not preserved when tags are escaped.
+You can set `preserveEscapedAttributes` to `true` to keep the attributes, which will also be escaped and therefore have no effect on the browser.

 ```js
 preserveEscapedAttributes: true